Mary Maley

 Biography

-Mary holds a master's degree in adult and extension education with a minor in community nutrition from Cornell University and a bachelor's degree from the Roy H. Park School of Communications at Ithaca College.
+Mary holds a master's degree in adult education with a minor in community nutrition from Cornell University and a bachelor's degree in communications from Ithaca College.

 Agans, J., Maley, M., & Rainone, N., Cope, M.,Turner, A., Eckenrode, J., Pillemer, K. (2020).
 Evaluating the evidence for youth outcomes in 4-H: A scoping review, Children and Youth Services Review, 108(C).
 DOI: 10.1016/j.childyouth.2019.104617